 - Your medical records since the incident

-Click to contact our Uber Accidents lawyers today
+Click to contact our Uber Accident lawyers today

 What Are Some Causes of Uber Accidents in Atlanta?

 There can be many factors in an Uber accident.
-Certain factors involve the driver, while others involve the company itself.
-In your case, the main factor and cause may have been:
+Certain factors involve the driver, while others may involve a third party.
+Car accident causes include:

-- Distracted driving: Uber drivers can be distracted easily.
-For example, they can receive a ride assignment while they’re already on an assignment, which can distract them.
+- Distracted driving: Uber drivers can get distracted.
+For example, they can receive a ride request while they’re already on an assignment or may check their navigation.
 A distraction can easily lead to an accident, and the driver can be held liable.

 - Reckless driving: The driver in your case may have been negligent by driving recklessly.
-For instance, they may have ignored a traffic sign.
+For instance, they may have ignored a traffic sign, improperly changed lanes, or driven above the speed limit.

 - Inadequate vehicle maintenance: Uber drivers are responsible for maintaining their vehicles.
-If the vehicle in your case was poorly maintained, the driver may be held responsible for the accident.
+If the vehicle in your case was poorly maintained, the driver (or the entity who worked on the vehicle) may be responsible for the accident.

-- A road hazard: Neither the driver nor the company may be responsible for your accident.
-The local government may be responsible if they left a hazard on the road, which caused your accident.
+- A road hazard: A private roadway owner or local government may be responsible if they neglected maintenance or left a hazard on the road that caused your accident.

 Complete a Free Case Evaluation form now

-Contact Us for an Uber Accident Attorney in Atlanta, GA
+Contact Kaine Law for an Uber Accident Attorney in Atlanta, GA